wooisjin/MSMR-2019/README.md

 ## Acknowledgements

-Thanks to VTHacks for the chance to make this project.
+Thanks to VT Hacks for the chance to make this project.

-Thank you Microsoft for the opportunity to use their SDK and hardware!
+Thank you to Microsoft for the opportunity to use their SDK and hardware!